 Austria offers an amazing variety of wandering- and hiking trails.
 One of my favourites is the 4-hour hike to Speiereck at 2411 metres above sea level.

-Obsessed with stunning views I love hiking in Austria.
-Add to that magnificent nature and crisp fresh air – well, then you have the recipe for a brilliant day out in the Austrian Alps.
+I am obsessed with stunning views.
+I love hiking in Austria.
+Add to that magnificent nature and crisp fresh air – you have the recipe for a brilliant day in the Austrian Alps.
 The Speierck (2411 m / 7919 ft) in the holiday region Lungau offers an easy to medium-level half-day hike.

-Most trails start already in the valley, but I prefer to start above the treeline if possible.
-Just outside the historical village Mauterndorf you can pick up the cable car and travel comfortably up to Grosseck at 1960 metres / 6430 ft above sea level.
+Most trails start already in the valley, but I prefer to begin above the treeline if possible.
+Outside the historical village Mauterndorf, you can pick up the cable car and travel comfortably to Grosseck at 1960 metres / 6430 ft above sea level.
 This is a perfect start to this trip.
 There is still enough terrain and altitude left to get some exercise.
-The hike up to Speierck and the back to the cable car station at Grosseck takes about 4 hours at a normal pace.
-The most popular route takes you to the peak and back to the cable car station in a loop, so you don’t have to backtrack.
+The hike up to Speierck and back to the cable car station at Grosseck takes about 4 hours at an average pace.
+The most popular route takes you to the peak, and back to the cable car station in a loop, so you don’t have to backtrack.

 The peak in sight